VanossGaming: Popularity and wealth

 I think the biggest [difference] is that more personal connection.
 How we feel just hanging out together as friends, that has always been the leading energy of our content.
 I think the audience these days wants that closer connection, that feel like they know us or whoever it is they're watching.

 — – Fong discussing the differences between a 'traditional celebrity' and a popular YouTuber.

-During 2015 and 2016, VanossGaming was one of the most subscribed channels on YouTube.
-On June 29, 2015, he was the 18th most subscribed channel on platform, he was also the 6th most-subscribed channel which was not 'branded', (Note: i.e., does not belong to an organization or company) ranked behind only PewDiePie, HolaSoyGerman, Smosh, JennaMarbles and nigahiga.
+Between 2015 to 2017, VanossGaming was one of the most subscribed channels on YouTube.
+On June 29, 2015, he was the 18th most subscribed channel on platform, he was also at one point the 6th most-subscribed channel which was not 'branded', (Note: i.e., does not belong to an organization or company) ranked behind only PewDiePie, HolaSoyGerman, Smosh, JennaMarbles and nigahiga.
 The American business magazine Forbes named Fong as one of the gaming industry's top influencers in 2017.
 During that year, Fong earned approximately US$15.5 million from his YouTube channel, making him the second highest paid YouTuber on the platform behind only DanTDM, who pulled in $16.5 million the same year.
 In 2022, he had an estimated net worth of $25 million according to Slice.
-As of March 26, 2025, the VanossGaming channel has over 16.4 billion views and 25.9 million subscribers.
+As of June 10, 2026, the VanossGaming channel has over 16.9 billion views and 26 million subscribers.